Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Our algorithms and details omitted in Section

-To prove this we view conditions~\eqref{eq:orthog-u-intr}-\eqref{eq:orthog-w-intr} as a system of linear equations $M\oa{A} = D$ for $M\in \mathbb{R}^{3mn\times n^3}$.
-To show that this equation has a solution we analyze the kernel of the random matrix $MM^T$, by guessing a simpler matrix that approximates $M$ well.
-To show the norm bounds for $\alpha_i$, $\beta_i$ and $\gamma_i$ we approximate $(MM^T)^{-1}$ with an explicit matrix up to a very high precision and then analyse the solution provided by this approximation.
+As we discuss in Section~\ref{sec:corr-terms}, $MM^T$ has a non-trivial kernel!
+Therefore, to show that this equation has a solution we analyze the kernel of the random matrix $MM^T$, by guessing a simpler matrix that approximates $M$ well.
+To show the norm bounds for $\alpha_i$, $\beta_i$ and $\gamma_i$ we approximate $(MM^T)^{-1}$ with an explicit matrix up to a very high precision and then analyze the solution provided by this approximation.